You know how it takes time to warm up a conversation sometimes, especially when the topics are heavy?

 Perhaps I do the exact same movement sequence 5 days a week but my “main event” are all different (3x heavy lifting and 2x Brazilian jiu-jitsu).
 During the heavy lifting days, I move with the task of slowly increasing load using tempo and range of motion.
 During BJJ days, I move with the task of fluidity and breath.

-Intention changes the motion, just as it changes those conversations we need warming up for.
+Intention changes the motion, just as it changes those conversations we need to warm up for.

 In the work of psychology and psychiatry Professor, Richard Davidson, he founded Center for Healthy Minds.
 The Center’s website states: